Senate votes to open debate on Biden’s $1.9 trillion coronavirus relief bill - The Boston Globe

 It also includes new provisions to ensure that smaller-population states, like Alaska, would receive adequate funding, and directs increased funding to tourism and outdoor-recreation industries.

-As soon as the Senate voted to proceed to the bill, Sen. Ron Johnson, R-Wis., insisted on a full reading of S.B.
+As soon as the Senate voted to proceed to the bill, Senator Ron Johnson, Republican of Wisconsin, insisted on a full reading of S.B.
 628, which commenced immediately and could take hours.
-Senators normally waive a full reading of legislation but Johnson has described this as part of his plan to resist the legislation.
+Senators normally waive a full reading, but Johnson has described this as part of his plan to resist the legislation.
 He also intends to try to force votes on multiple amendments.

-Senate Majority Leader Charles Schumer, D-N.Y., said he welcomed Johnson's move to have the bill read aloud so Americans could hear the contents of a measure that has polled well with the public - and he vowed the Senate would stay at work until passing the legislation.
+Senate majority leader Charles Schumer said he welcomed Johnson’s move to have the bill read aloud so Americans could hear the contents of a measure that has polled well with the public.
+And he vowed the Senate would stay at work until passing the legislation.

-"It is time to tell the American people that help is on the way."

-The Senate chamber quickly emptied out as clerks began to take turns reading the lengthy and highly technical bill - although Johnson remained at his desk.
+The Senate chamber quickly emptied out as clerks began to take turns reading the lengthy and highly technical bill, though Johnson remained at his desk.

 Advertisement

-"Good thing we have time during a national emergency to do this," Sen. Bernie Sanders, I-Vt., loudly remarked before exiting the chamber.
+“Good thing we have time during a national emergency to do this,” Senator Bernie Sanders, a Vermont independent, loudly remarked before exiting the chamber.

-In addition to stimulus checks and state and local funding, the legislation also includes $130 billion for schools and some $160 billion for vaccines, testing and other assistance for the health-care system, as well as rental assistance, an enhanced child tax credit, and an increase and extension of emergency federal unemployment benefits that would otherwise expire on March 14.
+In addition to stimulus checks and state and local funding, the legislation includes $130 billion for schools and some $160 billion for vaccines, testing, and other assistance for the health-care system, as well as rental assistance, an enhanced child tax credit, and an increase and extension of emergency federal unemployment benefits that would otherwise expire March 14.

 Democrats and the Biden administration have vowed to finalize the legislation ahead of that March 14 deadline.
 Biden's plan would increase the current $300 weekly federal unemployment benefit to $400, and extend it through August.

-Republicans railed against the legislation, saying it was replete with excess spending that was unrelated to the coronavirus and unnecessary after Congress already devoted some $4 trillion last year to fighting the pandemic.
+Republicans railed against the legislation, saying it was replete with excess spending unrelated to the coronavirus and unnecessary because Congress already devoted some $4 trillion last year to fighting the pandemic.

-"Calling this a coronavirus bill is like calling Harvey Weinstein a feminist," Sen. John Neely Kennedy, R-La., said on the Senate floor.
+“Calling this a coronavirus bill is like calling Harvey Weinstein a feminist,” Senator John Neely Kennedy, Republican of Louisiana, said on the Senate floor.

 Advertisement